mariangellobon/Catan_Placement_Optimization/README.md

 Default weights: `w_resources = 1/3`, `w_expected_cards = 1/3`, `w_prob_at_least_one = 1/3`

+**Configurable weights**: You can customize the quality function weights via command-line arguments:
+- In `main.py`: `--weights=w1,w2,w3`
+- In `experiment.py`: `--weights=w1,w2,w3`

+Weights are automatically normalized to sum to 1, so `--weights=0.5,0.3,0.2` is equivalent to `--weights=5,3,2`.

 ## Algorithm

 The solver uses a recursive DFS that implements the snake order placement:

 1. Player 1 places first settlement
-2. Recursively, players 2, 3, 4 place their first settlements
+2. Recursively, players 2, 3, ... (up to N players) place their first settlements
 3. After recursion unwinds, each player places their second settlement optimally
-4. The recursion structure naturally produces the order: 1→2→3→4→4→3→2→1
+4. The recursion structure naturally produces the order: 1→2→...→N→N→...→2→1

+The number of players is configurable (2-4), allowing you to test different game scenarios.

 At each node:
 - Get all feasible first positions